espressif/esp-hosted/docs/Linux_based_host/UART_setup.md

-## Bluetooth/BLE connectivity Setup over UART
+# Bluetooth/BLE connectivity Setup over UART
 This section is only applicable to ESP32 boards.
 ESP32-S2 does not support Bluetooth/BLE.

+## Setup
-### Hardware Setup/Connections
+### Hardware Setup
 In this setup, ESP32 board provides Bluetooth/BLE capabilities to host over UART interface.
-Please connect ESP32 board to Raspberry-Pi with jumper cables as below.
-To ensure signal integrity, use short jumper wires ( < 10 cm)
+Please connect ESP peripheral to Raspberry-Pi with jumper cables as mentioned below.
+It may be good to use small length cables to ensure signal integrity.
+Power ESP32 and Raspberry Pi separately with a power supply that provide sufficient power.
+ESP32 can be powered through PC using micro-USB cable.

 | Raspberry-Pi Pin Function | Raspberry-Pi Pin | ESP32 Pin | ESP32 Pin Function |
 |:-------:|:--------:|:---------:|:--------:|